sascha-dibbern/Hugiki/README.md

 1. assumes the user has a good imagination and experience of how the markdown-text will look like in the final website ie. no direct "look and feel"
 1. leads to many interations of editing & saving the markdown-text documents and reloading the generated webpage in a separate webbrowser

-All these issues are in other (dynamic) website building solutions such as CMS (content management systems) addressed by a WYSIWYG-approach (what you see, is what you __get__).
+All these issues are otften resolved in other (dynamic) website building solutions such as CMS (content management systems) addressed by a WYSIWYG-approach (what you see, is what you __get__).
 Unfortunately these CMS' are known to have deficiencies in other areas such as the final website's stability, security and performance.

 ## How Hugiki helps Hugo ?
 Hugiki brings the element of faster reaction to changes of a Hugo website by allowing the user to edit the markdown-text, show the resulting Hugo-generated webpage within the same browser-view of a Hugiki-webpage and react to changes in it.